 Across Chico, industrial asking rents average $9.56 per square foot.
 Logistics buildings hover around $9.00/SF, while flex and specialized assets average slightly higher at $10.40/SF and $10.00/SF respectively.
 These rates have declined modestly by 0.6% year over year, creating favorable conditions for tenants seeking value.

 The region’s 11 million square feet of industrial inventory is composed of approximately 5.5 million SF of logistics, 4.8 million SF of specialized, and 660,000 SF of flex properties.
-Notably, there is currently no industrial product under construction in Chico.
+Notably, there is currently no industrial product under construction even with Chico CA’s growth.
 With no new supply on the horizon, today’s vacancies represent the primary source of industrial space for the near future.

 Opportunities in Leasing and Ownership

 For investors and owner-users, the opportunity to acquire well-located properties at favorable pricing is compelling.
-The listing at 994 E 20th Street exemplifies this: a 21,448-square-foot warehouse with 4,000 square feet of conditioned office space, three roll-up doors, and excellent exposure across from Sierra Nevada Brewery.
-Zoned ML, it supports diverse industrial and retail uses.
+Larger-format warehouse assets with conditioned office space, multiple roll-up doors, and strong visibility are drawing increased interest.
+Zoned to support diverse industrial and light commercial uses, these properties offer flexibility for a wide range of operational needs.

 Why High Vacancy Can Mean High Potential